 About Marion van Oeveren

 When I was a student in the 1980s I became interested in spinning and eco-dyeing.
 This developed into a small business that helped fund our studies.
-My partner made spinning wheels and I thought people how to spin.
+My partner made spinning wheels and I taught people how to spin.
 In autumn we had eco-dye sessions on big open fires in our garden.

 Organic gardening, healthy eating and cooking and my interest in natural textile arts and crafts have been part of my life as long as I can remember.
 In 1992 we immigrated to New Zealand and since 1995 we have been living on our lifestyle block near Nelson.
 Textile arts went on the backburner for a while when we had a family and I worked as a dietitian.
 In 2013 I reduced my hours of work and could dedicate much more time to felting and eco-dyeing and we also build a craft studio and I now have a wonderful work space.